Atlantic Rim Collaboratory vision

 The Collaboratory works in a way that complements the international initiatives of the Organization for Economic Cooperation and Development and the United Nations.
 It also exercise its ability to advance a more expansive vision of educational excellence that embraces issues such as special education inclusion, many kinds of diversity, and wellness supports within systems that build and promote a strong and sustainable teaching profession.

 The Collaboratory build on current strengths and strategies of your own and other educational systems with the intention of improving them over time through deliberately designed processes.
-It seeks out and spread current best practices, and develop next practices that reflect Atlantic Rim values, alongside existing OECD and UN initiatives.
+It seeks out and spread current best practices, and develop next practices that reflect ARC values, alongside existing OECD and UN initiatives.
 The Collaboratory will also develop collective responsibility for shared success and global impact.

 The Collaboratory energize member systems with agendas determined by themselves; stimulate discourse by providing high level contact with world thought leaders; widen and deepen the global narrative of educational change; and lead to clear, collectively determined outcomes, such as: